Research

 2017 United States Association of Energy Economics Best Student Paper Award

-Environmental regulations often cause a subset of a selected firms to reallocate production in space or time.
-Environmental regulations often cause a subset of affected firms to reallocate production in space or time.
-The resulting supply responses by rivals in the same market can raise costs even for those unconstrained by the regulation.
-Policy analysis, however, often fails to account for these spillover effects.
+In energy markets, with several distinct production technologies, environmental regulations often do not apply equally to all firms in a market.
+Inter-firm interactions can cause policy impacts to spillover between producers.
 This research considers an environmental policy forcing hydroelectric dams to inefficiently allocate electricity generation over time.
 Combining quasi-random variation in regulatory stringency and a regression discontinuity design, I estimate direct costs of regulation and spillovers to other producers in the same market.
 These regulations increase market-wide costs as much as 19.8% and generate millions of dollars per year in pollution externalities.
 Spillover effects are substantial, accounting for over 50% of the true policy costs.
 Decomposition of spillover channels show implications for optimal policy, including allowing flexibility in the timing of regulatory compliance, as climate change continues to exacerbate water scarcity.

 Online Appendix